 Let’s examine the values of the first two principal components.

-The two time series exhibit some seasonality, although it is more apparent in the second factor.
+The two-time series exhibit some seasonality, although it is more apparent in the second factor.
 Furthermore, the first principal component exhibits a pattern close to crude oil prices.

-NOTE: The lack of an exact match may be attributed to other costs incurred in the making of No. 2 Ultra Low Sulfur Diesel: labor, energy prices, raw material, etc. Furthermore, refineries build up inventory of products (e.g. diesel) in anticipation of the seasonal demand peaks, so there may be a lag.
+NOTE: The lack of an exact match may be attributed to other costs incurred in the making of No. 2 Ultra Low Sulfur Diesel: labor, energy prices, raw material, etc. Furthermore, refineries build up an inventory of products (e.g. diesel) in anticipation of the seasonal demand peaks, so there may be a lag.

 4. Adding WTI spot prices

 As a last thought on the WTI spot price, we will include the WTI spot price in our input data set and re-examine the input loadings.
-Intuitively, adding an input variable for raw material price (i.e. crude oil) with the finished products prices in the same data set will likely reveal another driver: cost of production.
+Intuitively, adding an input variable for the raw material price (i.e. crude oil) with the finished product prices in the same data set will likely reveal another driver: cost of production.